vsilaev/tascalate-memorypool/README.md

 Bucket #9 = 262144
 ```

-So if you requested a `MemorySegment` of the size 15000 bytes, then  16384 bytes will be actually allocated, and when you `release` this `MemorySegment` it will be stored in the bucket #5 for later reuse.
+So if you requested a `MemorySegment` of the size 15 000 bytes, then  16 384 bytes will be actually allocated, and when you `release` this `MemorySegment` it will be stored in the bucket #5 for the later reuse.